Skip to main content

 Speakers:

-• Chair: Leyoh Goodall, Social Value Portal
+• Chair: Leyoh Goodall, VP of Sales, Social Value Portal

-• Joni Clark, The Diversity Trust
+• Joni Clark, Lead Trainer (EDEI, LGBTQ+), The Diversity Trust

 How To: Inspire 1 million young people not in employment, education, or training